johnfedoruk/bangular/aio/content/guide/testing.md

 {@a testing-intro}

-## Introduction to Angular Testing
+## Introduction to Bangular Testing

 This page guides you through writing tests to explore and confirm the behavior of the application.
 Testing